pyalarmdotcom/alarmdotcom/README.md

 # What This Is:
 This is a custom component to allow Home Assistant to interface with the [Alarm.com](https://www.alarm.com/) site by scraping the Alarm.com web portal.
 Please note that Alarm.com may remove access at any time.

-## Requirements

-Install the pyalarmdotcomajax library from PyPI:
-`pip3 install pyalarmdotcomajax`

 ## Configuration

 To enable this, download the contents of custom_components/ into the config/custom_components/ folder in your HA installation.
 Add the following lines to your `configuration.yaml`: